Can firewood be too old?

 This means the firewood isn’t going to work the way you want it to.
 These are issues that will only get worse as you start to move the firewood around.

-The same applies for any other visual damage such as holes, lines, and/or major spots of weakness along the top surface.
+The same applies to any other visual damage such as holes, lines, and/or major spots of weakness along the top surface.

 Tip #2: Tap the Wood for Hollowness